Tamsen Donner: Death

 The exact circumstances in which Tamsen Donner died are unknown and highly contested.
-Both accounts of the events before, during, and after her death agree that in March 1847, after George Donner finally passed away from his illness, Tamsen made her way over to Lewis Keseberg's cabin and died shortly after.
+Both accounts of the events before, during, and after her death agree that in March 1847, after George Donner finally died from his illness, Tamsen made her way over to Lewis Keseberg's cabin and died shortly after.
 Before leaving, Donner wrapped her husband's body in a sheet as some semblance of a burial.

 William Fallon, leader of the group sent to salvage the property of the Donner Party, paints a grisly scene.
-Fallon reported that Lewis Keseberg, told them he was the lone survivor left at the camp.
-Fallon also states that Keseberg said Donner had gotten lost on her way from the Alder creek camp to the lake cabins spent too long outside in the snow, barely made it to the cabin he was occupying, and died soon after.
+Fallon reported that Lewis Keseberg told them he was the lone survivor left at the camp.
+Fallon also states that Keseberg said Donner had gotten lost on her way from the Alder creek camp to the lake cabins, spent too long outside in the snow, barely made it to the cabin he was occupying, and died soon after.
 Fallon's account alleges that Keseberg cannibalized Donner, and stated that her flesh was "the best he had ever tasted."
 This account is highly contested, with author Ethan Rarick calling it "at best, half true".

 Keseberg's account states that Tamsen arrived at his cabin late one night, saying that her husband, George Donner, had died, and that she intended to cross the mountains alone.
 She refused to eat the cannibalized remains Keseberg offered her, and she was dead by the next morning.
-Keseberg denies accusations that he enjoyed the cannibalization of Tamsen Donner, and states that he promised her that he would retrieve the Donner's money and save it for the surviving children.
+Keseberg denies accusations that he enjoyed the cannibalization of Tamsen Donner, and states that he promised her that he would retrieve the Donners' money and save it for the surviving children.
 Keseberg claims to have tried to keep that promise, though Fallon and his men demanded it as payment for their efforts.

 All five of George Donner's children in the Donner party survived the ordeal, including Tamsen Donner's three daughters.
 Tamsen Donner's body was never recovered.